Brock Boeser Game Preview: Canucks vs. Sharks

 Boeser Season Stats Insights

-- Boeser has a point in 12 of 18 games this season, with multiple points in five of them.
+- Boeser has a point in 13 of 21 games this year, with multiple points in five of them.

-- Boeser has posted an assist in a game seven times this season in 18 games played, including multiple assists once.
+- Boeser has an assist in eight of 21 games this year, with multiple assists in one of them.

-- Boeser's odds on his points over/under carry an implied probability of 67.5% that he goes over.
+- Boeser's implied probability to go over his point total is 67.5% based on the odds.

-- Boeser has an implied probability of 45.5% of going over his assist prop bet, based on the odds.
+- There is a 44.4% chance of Boeser having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.